Reporters who broke Harvey Weinstein story to speak at Benaroya Hall

-Just as Harvey Weinstein was walking out of The New York Times building, after an interview about his handling of donations to the amfAR charity that he led, reporter Jodi Kantor approached the powerful Hollywood producer with a question.
+Just as Harvey Weinstein was walking out of The New York Times building, after an interview about his handling of donations to an HIV research charity, reporter Jodi Kantor approached the powerful Hollywood producer with a question.

-As recounted in the book, “She Said,” written by Kantor and her reporting partner, Megan Twohey, Weinstein leaned in close.
+As recounted in the book, “She Said: Breaking the Sexual Harassment Story That Helped Ignite a Movement,” written by Kantor and Megan Twohey, Weinstein leaned in close.
 Kantor steeled herself, then asked him for an interview about his treatment of women.
 Kantor and Twohey had been investigating allegations of sexual assault by the powerful film producer for months.

 Let’s talk about it now, Weinstein said that day in September 2017: “I’ll tell you everything.
 We’ll be transparent and there will be no article.”